Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Conclusions

 \section{Conclusions}

-A combined theoretical and experimental investigation into the compressive performance of hollow thermoplastic microsphere (HTM) syntactic foams revealed increased stiffness with increasing filling fraction $\phi$, strong recoverability, and a non-trivial transverse stretch relationship for large $\phi$.
-Strain energy models were constructed to describe both the stress-strain and transverse strain response of the foams under uniaxial compression, where it was found that OgI ($N=3$) models achieve the best fits for $\phi = 0\%$, 2\%, and 10\% foams, up to strains of 50\%, as they recover accurate ground state constants, accurate qualitative descriptions up to 50\% strain, and were extendable to higher strains.
-In contrast, only OgII ($N=4$) strain energy models were able to describe high filling fraction ($\phi =40\%$) foams, due to the general form of the compressibility condition $f(J)$.
-The strain energy descriptions obtained are anticipated to prove useful for industrial applications, the development of future strain energy models, and for the validation of micromechanical-based models.
-The recoverability properties of these foams show considerable promise when coupled with their small-strain stiffening response.
+An investigation to characterise the compressive performance of HTM syntactic foams has revealed increased small-strain stiffness with increasing filling fraction $\phi$, strong stiffness recoverability, and a non-trivial transverse stretch relationship for large $\phi$.
+Strain energy models were constructed to describe both the stress-strain and transverse strain response of the foams under uniaxial compression, where it was found that OgI models achieve the best fits for filling fraction foam up to $\phi = 20\%$, as they recover accurate small-strain constants, accurate qualitative descriptions up to 50\% strain, and possessed the smallest relative errors up to strains of 50\%.
+For higher filling fractions, OgII strain energy models were able to describe HTM syntactic foams, up to strains of 50\%, due to the more general form of the compressibility condition $f(J)$.
+Our findings highlight a major shortfall in compressible strain energy models, in particular the lack of stability observed when extending fitted models to 70\% compressive strain, which motivates the development of more general compressible strain energy ansatzes $W$, as well as micromechanical models, for characterising foams in the future.
+Nonetheless, the strain energy descriptions obtained are anticipated to prove useful for industrial applications and for the validation of future micromechanical models.
+The stiffness recoverability properties of these foams show considerable promise when coupled with their small-strain stiffening response.
+We also find that the thermal characteristics of our polyurethane matrix are generally unaffected by the presence of HTMs, which provides an additional motivation for the use of HTMs as a lightweight filler for thermal applications.
+Finally, this work provides an important foundation for studies into the time-dependent (viscoelastic) behaviour of HTM syntactic foams, building on results from cyclic testing which showed that HTMs had an effect on the dissipative loss \cite{yousaf2020compression}, as well as for the digital design of materials with optimised thermal and mechanical properties.